-The electrician should also be equipped with the right tools and instruments to handle any task.
+The lighting electrician should also be equipped with the right tools and instruments to handle any task.
 To save on time, the service provider should have a vehicle that contains all the equipment for the job.

 Every job should be backed by insurance to make sure that you are sufficiently protected.
 Electrical jobs are very dangerous, as the data would show.
 For example, statistics from the New South Wales Fire and Rescue revealed that electrical faults cause 40% of incidents.
 Although very rare, accidents do happen.
 And when they do, you have peace of mind that you can claim insurance from the service provider to pay for the damage.

 The electrician should be straight with you in terms of the cost.
 Be wary of some people who will try to entice customers with zero upfront cost, but will have all sorts of excuses to add to their professional fees.

 In the end, you will pay more compared to someone who charges a call-out fee but gives you a breakdown of expected expenses.
 With that said, you should always prepare 20% more from the initial quotation from the electrician, just to be on the safe side.